milkyware/milkyware.github.io/_posts/2024-07-01-routing-azure-app-service-traffic-between-tenants-with-service-endpoints.md

 ![image8](/images/routing-azure-app-service-traffic-between-tenants-with-service-endpoints/image8.png)

-In the **target resource** tenant, the Private Link Center will have an entry like below which will need approval.
+In the **target resource** tenant, the Private Link Centre will have an entry like below which will need approval.
 In my case, it was the owner of the external API.

 ![image9](/images/routing-azure-app-service-traffic-between-tenants-with-service-endpoints/image9.png)